lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 Another kind of supervised learning is called ***classification***.

 Classification is a technique that we can use to predict which class, or category, something belongs to.
-Its simplest variant is the binary classification where we predict whether entities belong to one of two classes.
-Classification is often used to determine if something is true or false about an entity.
+Its simplest variant is the binary classification where we predict whether entities belong to one of two classes (true or false).